vlang/v/doc/docs.md

 }
 ```
 Be aware that in multi threaded applications the access to global variables is subject
 to race conditions.
-There are several possibilities to deal with these:
+There are several approaches to deal with these:

 - use `shared` types for the variable declarations and use `lock` blocks for access.
   This is most appropriate for larger objects like structs, arrays or maps.